satnaing/devcamper-api/readme.md

 ## Usages

-Rename "config/renamethis.env" to "config.config.env" and update your credentials in there.
+Rename "config/renamethis.env" to "config/config.env" and update your credentials in there.

 ## Install Dependencies